gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

         - About whom
     - Quotation
         - Must be a direct quotation from the material by a person or an entity
-        - The quotation must not exceed two consecutive verses
+        - The quotation must not exceed 2 consecutive verses
-        - The first five words must be unique to all Quotations
+        - The 1st 5 words must be unique to all Quotations
         - The quizzer is not required to repeat the quotation word-perfect but must be substantially close without leaving out key components of the quotation
-        - Must start at the beginning of a quotation or the beginning of a sentence within the quotation; when a Situation question comes from a quotation that runs for more than two verses, the beginning of the Situation question must start within the first two verses of the quotation
+        - Must start at the beginning of a quotation or the beginning of a sentence within the quotation; when a Situation question comes from a quotation that runs for more than 2 verses, the beginning of the Situation question must start within the 1st 2 verses of the quotation

 If the Quotation is split-up by non-quotation words, the Quotation will be read without the non-quotation words.
-A situation question can combine two separate quotations as long as no words are added and the two quotes flow easily from one to another.
+A situation question can combine 2 separate quotations as long as no words are added and the 2 quotes flow easily from 1 to another.
 The quotation must be written excluding any non-quotation words in the middle of the quotations.

 The answer to the Situation Question must be in context.